term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 5. Log into AdGuardHome's Web Interface

+Now, test your setup:

+1. Disable Wi-Fi on your Mac.
-Finally, switch off your Mac's Wi-Fi, open your browser and browse to: [https://adguard.home](https://adguard.home)
+2️.
+Open your browser and navigate to: [https://adguard.home](https://adguard.home).

+**CONGRATULATIONS**

+Your AdGuardHome installation is now fully configured and running! 🚀 Enjoy a secure, ad-free, and privacy-focused browsing experience.

 * * *